Go Back

 Proper tab order is critical for several reasons:

-1. Keyboard accessibility: Many users with motor disabilities rely exclusively on keyboards
+Keyboard accessibility is essential because many users with motor disabilities rely exclusively on keyboards.

-2. Screen reader navigation: Screen reader users often navigate via the tab key to discover interactive content
+Screen reader navigation is important because screen reader users often navigate via the tab key to discover interactive content.

-3. Cognitive clarity: A logical focus sequence reduces cognitive load by creating predictable navigation
+Cognitive clarity is improved because a logical focus sequence reduces cognitive load by creating predictable navigation.

-4. Situational accessibility: Benefits users with temporary limitations, like a broken trackpad or in environments where mouse use is difficult
+Situational accessibility benefits users with temporary limitations, like a broken trackpad or in environments where mouse use is difficult.

 WCAG (Web Content Accessibility Guidelines) Success Criterion 2.4.3 specifically requires that the navigation order of focusable elements be logical and intuitive, reflecting the meaning and relationships in the content.